OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes/kubernetes-api/index.md

 To discover targets use the following steps:

 - Add an Azure account variable named **Octopus.Azure.Account** or the appropriate AWS authentication variables ([more info here](/docs/infrastructure/deployment-targets/cloud-target-discovery/#aws)) to your project.
-- [Add tags](/docs/infrastructure/deployment-targets/cloud-target-discovery/#tag-cloud-resources) to your cluster so that Octopus can match it to your deployment step and environment.
+- [Add cloud resource template tags](/docs/infrastructure/deployment-targets/cloud-target-discovery/#tag-cloud-resources) to your cluster so that Octopus can match it to your deployment step and environment.
 - Add any of the Kubernetes built-in steps to your deployment process.
-During deployment, the target role on the step will be used along with the environment being deployed to, to discover Kubernetes targets to deploy to.
+During deployment, the target tag on the step will be used along with the environment being deployed to, to discover Kubernetes targets to deploy to.

 Kubernetes targets discovered will not have a namespace set, the namespace on the step will be used during deployment (or the default namespace in the cluster if no namespace is set on the step).